KhronosGroup/SYCL_Reference/source/model/sample-program.rst

 platform.

 Lines 28-30 and 35-37 show the role of the **memory model**.
-Device and host do not by default access the same memory.
+Device and host do not access the same memory by default.
 The memory model defines the rules for access.
 Lines 47 allocates memory on the host for the vectors.
 Lines 28-30 wrap buffers around that memory.
-Kernels read/write buffer data via the accessors created on lines 35-37.
+Kernels read/write buffer data via the accessors that are created on lines 35-37.
 The accessor on line 35 gives the kernel write access to buffer names as `c_device`, and the accessors on lines 36 & 37 give the kernel read access to the other buffers.